jackdewinter/pymarkdown/newdocs/src/user-guide.md

 #### Sample Command Lines

 The command line for scanning files is very straightforward.
-Assuming that you are in the root directory of the directory structure specified in the [Prerequisites](#prerequisites) section, two simple command lines are:
+Assuming you are in the `base directory` from [Prerequisites](#prerequisites), two simple command lines
+are:

 <!-- pyml disable code-block-style-->
 === "Global Python Install"